Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Abstract

 \section{Abstract}

-Let $S_n$ and $S_{n,k}$ be, respectively, the number of subsets and $k$-subsets of $\Nset_n=\{1,\ldots,n\}$ such that no two subset elements differ by an element of the set $\Qset$.
-We prove a bijection between such $k$-subsets when $\Qset=\{m,2m,\ldots,jm\}$ with $j,m>0$ and permutations $\pi$ of $\Nset_{n+jm}$ with $k$ excedances satisfying $\pi(i)-i\in\{-m,0,jm\}$ for all $i\in\Nset_{n+jm}$.
-We also identify a bijection between another class of restricted permutation and the cases $\Qset=\{1,q\}$.
-This bijection allows us to prove a conjectured recursion relation for the number of such permutations which corresponds to the case $\Qset=\{1,4\}$.
-We also obtain recursion relations for $S_n$ and $S_{n,k}$ in the case $\Qset=\{1,5\}$ by first obtaining related recursion relations for the numbers of closed walks of a given length on a particular class of directed pseudograph.
-We give some classes of $\Qset$ for which $S_n$ is also the number of compositions of $n+q$ into a given set of allowed parts, where $q$ is the largest element of $\Qset$.
-A bijection between the $k$-subsets for any $\Qset$ and bit strings is also noted.
-Aided by this, an efficient algorithm for finding $S_n$ and $S_{n,k}$ is given.
-We also prove a bijection between $k$-subsets for a class of $\Qset$ and the set representations of size $k$ of equivalence classes for the occurrence of a given length-($q+1$) subword within bit strings.
+Let $S_n$ and $S_{n,k}$ be, respectively, the number of subsets and $k$-subsets of $\mathbb{N}_n=\{1,\ldots,n\}$ such that no two subset elements differ by an element of the set $\mathcal{Q}$, the largest element of which is $q$.
+We prove a bijection between such $k$-subsets when $\mathcal{Q}=\{m,2m,\ldots,jm\}$ with $j,m>0$ and permutations $\pi$ of $\mathbb{N}_{n+jm}$ with $k$ excedances satisfying $\pi(i)-i\in\{-m,0,jm\}$ for all $i\in\mathbb{N}_{n+jm}$.
+We also identify a bijection between another class of restricted permutation and the cases $\mathcal{Q}=\{1,q\}$ and derive the generating function for $S_n$ when $q=4,5,6$.
+We give some classes of $\mathcal{Q}$ for which $S_n$ is also the number of compositions of $n+q$ into a given set of allowed parts.
+We also prove a bijection between $k$-subsets for a class of $\mathcal{Q}$ and the set representations of size $k$ of equivalence classes for the occurrence of a given length-($q+1$) subword within bit strings.
 We then formulate a straightforward procedure for obtaining the generating function for the number of such equivalence classes.